Powerful Aviation SMS When Implemented Properly

 Consequently, I don't believe that a "right-sized SMS" enjoys a sincere commitment to all four SMS pillars and their respective elements.
 Therefore, I also suggest a thorough, honest gap analysis for right-sized implementations.
 In short, you may be able to pass an audit, but those auditors are not business analysts and seldom SMS subject matter experts.

-Reviewing SMS Implementations before Policy Changes
+Reviewing SMS Implementations Before Policy Changes

 There is no magic bullet to make money from your SMS.
 Aviation SMS are systems!

-As systems, each of the four SMS pillars maintain equal importance toward SMS success.
+As systems, each of the four SMS pillars maintains equal importance toward SMS success.
 Furthermore, you cannot neglect any of the SMS elements.
 When organizations fail to understand the systems that they are charged to implement, they leave money on the table.
 If you have an active, performing SMS today, I'm delighted.
 But I'm certain you are still leaving money on the table.

 An SMS is incredibly powerful!